rinnakk/nue-asr/README.md

 result = nue_asr.transcribe(model, tokenizer, "path_to_audio.wav")
 print(result.text)
 ```
-`nue_asr.transcribe` function can accept audio data as either a `numpy.array` or a `torch.Tensor`, in addition to traditional audio waveform file paths.
+`nue_asr.transcribe` function can accept audio data as either a `numpy.array` or a `torch.Tensor`, in addition to audio file paths.

-Accelerating the inference speed of models using DeepSpeed-Inference is also available through the python interface.
+Acceleration of inference speed using DeepSpeed-Inference is also available within the Python interface.
 ```python
 import nue_asr